Small Business Guides

 Cost savings with in-house payroll

 The last few years have seen a real shift in payroll software technology.
 Lots of processes that were once manual have now been streamlined.
 This makes in-house payroll a much more appealing and cost-effective option.

 If you have people with the right skills on staff, and payroll software that can handle the basics, you can potentially save thousands.
 Payroll applications should be able to calculate smart and speedy pay runs and automatically calculate the required tax for your employees.

-Some software offers employee portals where staff can enter time sheets, apply for time off, and view pay stubs online.
+Some software offers employee portals where staff can enter time sheets, apply for leave, and view payslips online.
 Often this turns a three hour job into a three minute task.